 While the mysterious Banksy continues to make an impact all around the world with his street art; closer home - Hyderabad, having emerged as the street art capital of South India, is enthusiastically embracing this urban phenomenon.
-Passionate local and international artists have come together in order to make this vibrant city even more so, and here’s your guide to finding aesthetic corners, by lanes dripping with character (and art, of course) and plenty of walls with splashes of colour.
+Passionate local and international artists have come together in order to make this vibrant city even more so, and here’s your guide to finding aesthetic corners, by lanes dripping with character and plenty of walls with splashes of colour.

 Maqtha Art District

 The labyrinthine lanes of MS Maqtha district together mark as the hub for street art in Hyderabad.
 St+art India, a not for profit organisation is responsible for giving a visual identity to what was otherwise an ordinary locality.
 The NGO, in association with Asian Paints, has made creative comments on topics concerning the environment, education, and some that resonate with the very essence of the chaos and culture of the neighbourhood.
 There is also a wall painted entirely by the children of Maqtha, and one painted by the duo behind Hoozinc.
 As the gleaming smiles of its residents offer a re-exploration of Hyderabad, and welcome travellers — this area is where you need to head to catch some stunning street art.
-Plus, have we mentioned these spaces are completely Instagrammable!
+Plus, have we mentioned these spaces are completely Instagram-able!

 Less than 500 metres away from Maqtha Art district is a fine stretch of innovation on a wall, along Necklace Road.
 Go here to find interesting artwork pertaining to topics like woman empowerment and a cleaner Hyderabad amongst others.
 One of the artists, Nirmala Bilkula has also painted a portrait of a revolutionary leader — Chakali Ailamma of the Telangana rebellion, as a means to pay tribute, while another artist Nilesh has depicted the famous Irani Chai.
 Therefore, a walk along this path (or even a drive, for that matter) will not just enthrall, but also educate you.